unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 ### eXtended

-The **eXtended** part of the pattern includes the toolset to adapt between the data-binding engine and the Model which includes code generation and UI controls.
+The **eXtended** part of the pattern includes the toolset to adapt between the data-binding engine and the Model, which consists of generated code and and UI controls.

 ## Using MVUX to create an app